Mupati/100ms-golang-api/README.md

 [External Streams](https://www.100ms.live/docs/server-side/v2/api-reference/external-streams/overview)

-- [ ] Create the struct for the External Stream Object
 - [ ] Start an external stream for a room
 - [ ] Stop all external streams running in the room
 - [ ] Get the details of an external stream